qfpl/blog/content/posts/fp-cheat-sheet.md

 }
 ```

 The possibility for `null` can be simulated using the `Maybe` data type.
-Since `Maybe` can be treated as a list with a maximum length of `0`, we can also *sequence* this, and we can do it with many values that meet a certain pattern.
+Since `Maybe` can be treated as a list with a maximum length of one, we can also *sequence* this, and we can do it with many values that meet a certain pattern.
 A function that accepts one argument meets this pattern, so we can use `sequence` for this case.

 ```haskell
 sequence func x